om00/golang_e-commerce-backend/README.md

 It is simple e-commerce beckend build in golang. it follows mvc structue.

-Routes Folder - it contains all entry points for api Controller  Folder- All logic is written in controller Database Folder- all logic to interact with database is written here.
+Routes Folder - it contains all entry points for api.
+Controller Folder- All logic is written in controller.
+Database Folder- all logic to interact with database is written here.
                  it has migration folder as well so new tables can be added.

 setup -
-1.golang should be installed on local system
+1.golang should be installed on local system.
-2. mysql server should  be installed  on local system
+2. mysql server should  be installed  on local system .

-modify env according to your database ,user, and ports

-you can choose on which port service will just need to in env
+modify env according to your database ,user, and ports you can choose on which port service will just need to in env

 to run start server command  -